 That’s A Wrap!

-Whether you want to spend an entire day at the theme park or just want a quick festive fix, Knott’s Berry Farm Christmas makes for a perfect family holiday activity.
+Whether you want to spend an entire day at the theme park or just want a quick festive fix, Knott’s Merry Farm makes for a perfect family holiday activity.
 I’ll be there, will you?

 Have you ever been to Knott’s Merry Farm?